mosn/layotto/docs/en/development/developing-api.md

 - Client demo, which can be used for demonstration and integration testing

 ### 2.3.
 Document specification
 Principle: A user guide is required.
-However, a design guide for developers is optional, since it may be expired or inconsistent after a period of time.
-Posting links to the proposal and having comments in the code will be sufficient.
+However, a design doc for developers is optional, since it may be expired or inconsistent after a period of time.
+Posting links to the proposal issue and having comments in the code will be sufficient.

 #### 2.3.1.
 Quick start
 need to have: